rubyjiang18/rubyjiang18.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-I am a final year Ph.D. student in the Department of Materials Science and Engineering at [Carnegie Mellon University](https://www.cmu.edu/), and expected to graduate in May 2023.
-I work at the intersection of materials science and machine learning.
-I am actively seeking full-time employment as a Machine Learning Engineer (MLE) and and Data Scientist (DS).
+Currently, I work as a postdoctoral researcher in the computing group at ALS of [Berkeley Lab](https://www.lbl.gov/).
+I earned my Ph.D. degree from the Department of Materials Science and Engineering at [Carnegie Mellon University](https://www.cmu.edu/) in 2023.

-I am passionate about materials science, machine learning and software engineering.
-I am eager to bring my expertise and passion to a company where I can continue to learn and make a meaningful impact.
+I have a deep passion for machine learning and software engineering, with a particular focus on their applications within the field of materials science.
+My passion lies in the application of these skills to solve complex challenges in materials domain.
+I am eager to collaborate with colleagues and contribute to meaningful projects that can drive innovation and progress in my current role.

 Research Interests
 ------
+* Machine learning and data science
+* Automation and machine learning for image analysis
 * Synchrotron x-ray imaging of laser-matter characterization for failure analysis and quality control
-* Applied deep learning and data science
-* Automation and machine learning for image analysis